-Join Brian Bradley for an in-depth discussion in this video More about rigid body types, part of Creating Simulations in MassFX and 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video More about rigid body types, part of MassFX and 3ds Max: Creating Simulations (2013).

 In this video, we just want to spend a minute or two digging a little deeper…into the rigid body type itself.…We want to have a look at the differences found in the three typical rigid body…options that are generally made available to us.…These are the dynamic, static, and kinematic rigid body types.…Sometimes, depending on the software that we are actually using, we may…come across slightly different terms such as active, passive, and animated rigid bodies.…A dynamic, or active, rigid body object is much like an object in the real world.…